-- 24.12 The University agrees to appoint a system wide committee to explore the subject of tuition assistance for spouses and children of bargaining unit members.
-The UFF shall be given membership on this committee. - 24.13 The University and the United Faculty of Florida shall appoint a system wide committee, within forty-five (45) days of the ratification of the Collective Bargaining Agreement to discuss all aspects of evaluation by students of the teaching/instruction by employees.
+- 24.13 The University and the United Faculty of Florida shall appoint a system wide committee, within forty-five (45) days of the ratification of the Collective Bargaining Agreement to discuss all aspects of evaluation by students of the teaching/instruction by employees.
 The University President or representative shall appoint the university members of the committee and the President of the University Chapter of the United Faculty of Florida shall appoint the United Faculty of Florida members of the committee. - 24.14 The University and the United Faculty of Florida shall appoint a system wide committee, within for-five (45) days of the ratification of the Collective Bargaining Agreement to discuss all aspects of the recording, reproduction, retention and use by the University of an employee's work product and presentations employed by an employee in teaching/instruction in the traditional classroom, online, distance learning and all other forms of delivery.
 The University President or representative shall appoint the university members of the committee and the President of the University Chapter of the United Faculty of Florida shall appoint the United Faculty of Florida members of the committee.

-Payroll Deduction
+Article 25 - Payroll Deduction